DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-tuition-fee-status.md

 - what data they would check and what questions would they ask of the candidate, so that they can make a more accurate assessment
 - whether they equate “not eligible for home funding” with overseas applicants
 - what they think the initial assessment means for the funding for their course and for the candidate’s access to funding
-- what they would do with the information and how they might change the eligibility result
+- what they would do with the information

 We will also need to work with the candidate team to understand the implications for candidates, and whether the provisional fee status should be made available to candidates as well as providers.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({